-As required under the provisions of section 92(3) and 134(3)(a) of the Companies Act, 2013 read with Companies (Management and Administration) Rules, 2014 an extract of the annual return for the year ended March 31, 2016 is annexed to this report as Annexure 3.
+As required under the provisions of section 92(3) and 134(3)(a) of the Companies Act.2013 read with Companies (Management and Administration) Rules, 2014 an extract of the annual return for the year ended March 31, 2016 is annexed to this report as Annexure 3.

-PARTICULARS OF EMPLOYEES AND RELATED DISCLOSURES
+MANAGERIAL REMUNERATION AND RELATED DISCLOSURES

-Disclosures pursuant to the provisions of section 197(12) of the Companies Act, 2013 read with Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 are set out in Annexure 4 and forms part of the Board's Report.
+The details of the remuneration paid to the Directors of the Company is mentioned in the Corporate Governance Report.
+The disclosure pursuant to the provisions of Section 197(12) of the Companies Act, 2013 read with Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 (as amended) is annexed to this report as Annexure 4.